 Nowhere else on earth will you see so many bald eagles in one spot.

 We learned that in the early 1900s the bald eagle had a bounty on its head.

 Back then the people actually thought that the eagles were wiping out their salmon supply.

 It was after Alaska became 49th state that the bounty was lifted and trap fishing (the actual culprit of the dwindling salmon supply) was banned.

 Today the bald eagle and the salmon are thriving in Alaska.

 We saw several bald eagles during our excursion but it was an eagle diving to grab some fresh meat that Grant threw into the water that was awe-inspiring.
 (I know, chumming the water for eagles didn't seem totally eco-friendly to us either)

-After warming our bones we were back on our zodiacs and heading out to open water.
-Dave took control of the boat and I took some video while he weaved in and out of our guide Grant’s wake trying to find waves to jump and toss us around.
+After our break, Dave took control of the boat and weaved in and out of our guide Grant’s wake trying to find waves to jump and toss us around.